 Measurement of short-term and long-term employee benefits: Short-term employee benefits are accounted for on an undiscounted basis in the period in which the related service is rendered.
-For employee benefits that are classified as long-term, the obligations are measured at present value (discounted basis).
+For employee benefits that are classified as long term, the obligations are measured at present value (discounted basis).
 The decision tree below highlights the process considering the 'short-term/long-term' classification and measurement.
-It is generally expected that the accrued annual leave will be wholly settled before the end of the next annual reporting period, the provisions will need to be measured at present values (on a discounted basis).